github/docs/content/get-started/exploring-integrations/github-extensions-and-integrations.md

 You can connect to {% data variables.product.product_name %} repositories within third-party editor tools such as Unity and {% data variables.product.prodname_vs %}.

+{% note %}

+**Note:** To see an example of how third-party editor tools connect to repositories for {% data variables.product.prodname_classroom %}, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/integrate-github-classroom-with-an-ide)."

+{% endnote %}

 ### {% data variables.product.product_name %} for Unity

 With the {% data variables.product.product_name %} for Unity editor extension, you can develop on Unity, the open source game development platform, and see your work on {% data variables.product.product_name %}.
 For more information, see the official Unity editor extension [site](https://unity.github.com/) or the [documentation](https://github.com/github-for-unity/Unity/tree/master/docs).